andruhon/pico-dog/README.md

 * [PIR Sensor Tutorial](https://lastminuteengineers.com/pir-sensor-arduino-tutorial/) - Explains how PIR sensors work (Arduino-based but applicable)
 * [PiicoDev VEML6030 Guide](https://core-electronics.com.au/guides/piicodev-ambient-light-sensor-veml6030-quickstart-guide-for-rpi-pico/) - Light sensor quickstart guide

+## License

+This repository uses two different licenses for files — Creative Commons BY-SA 4.0 for circuit schematics and MIT for code.

+Please note the repository pulls in source code from other repositories, most of them are MIT and Creative Commons, pleaser refer to Dependencies section of this README to find other repositories in use.